mark-williams/a2-cli/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

+###1 Oct 2016
+To check tests work amended the main text (all the app does at the moment is display this!).
+Unit and e2e tests failed and were subsequently 'fixed' (by hardcoding the new expected text).

+##angular-cli notes##
 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.